naveenunique1211/Demo/README.md

 ## Overview

-App fetches the pic of the day by using NASA an opan api.
+App fetches the pic of the day by using NASA an open api.

 ## Requirement